Individually controlled air conditioning

 Day 5: Baja – Mohacs, approx. 37 km/22.2 mi.

 From the quiet baroque town of Baja that is famous for its fish soup, you’ll cycle along the flood protection dykes in the Gemenc floodplain, through sleepy river landscapes past fields of sunflowers.
 At the end of today’s stage, you take the ferry to the little town of Mohacs, Hungary’s most southerly town on the Danube and famously the site of two battles with the Ottoman Turks.

 Day 6: Belgrade (day or rest)

 Explore the fun-loving Serbian capital at the confluence of the Save and the Danube by bike or bus, take a journey in time from the past to the present and learn about the rise and fall of Yugoslavia (optional).
 In the evening, Belgrade is bathed in a sea of light.
-Visit a colorful folklore show with traditional dances from all parts of the country, followed by typical regional specialties in the well-known bohemian district of Skadarlija with lively folk music from a Serbian band (optional).
+Visit the famous artists’ quarter “Skadarlija”, where in the countless taverns typical local specialties are served to spirited folk music.

 Day 7: Cataract Canyons / Iron Gates National Park (day of rest)

 Experience the stunning fjord-like landscape at close quarters from the ship’s deck.
 The river cuts through the Romanian Carpathian mountains and the mighty foothills of the Balkan mountain range.
 A spectacular landscape with steep gorges, dark forests with historic monuments and impregnable fortresses on the shores that are reflected in the blue waters of the river: this miracle of nature will take your breath away!